fusionpbx/fusionpbx-docs/source/applications/recordings.md

 # Recordings

 Recordings are sound files that can be used for the IVR Menu (Auto Attendant).
 They are managed from Application -> Recordings.
 From there you can add, upload, rename, update, and delete recordings.
-If you set up speech and transcribe recordings can created with text-to-speech or existing recordings can be transcribed.
+If you set up speech and [transcribe](../applications/voicemail_transcription.md) recordings can created with text-to-speech or existing recordings can be transcribed.

-../applications/voicemail_transcription.md

 ---